nicolasambroise/Udacity_MobileWeb_client/README.md

 ### How to use it

 #### 1) Download this repository (or fork it !)

+_Note about ES6 :_
+Most of the code in this project has been written to the ES6 JavaScript specification for compatibility with modern web browsers and future proofing JavaScript code.
+As much as possible, try to maintain use of ES6 in any additional JavaScript you write.

 #### 2) Use Python or IIS to set up a local server

 ##### 2.1 With Python